mr-chibi/worldpainter/README.md

 - Players can create <b>mountains, hills, or simple smoothen the surface</b> using "sphere brush" & "smooth brush".

+If you like to read more information about the keybinds [[Click here]](https://github.com/mr-chibi/worldpainter/wiki/Schematics-Brush)

 <h2>How it was written in:</h2>
 <ul>
   <li>Json</li>